 Transit Infrastructure Fund

 In May 2020, the residents of Hamilton County voted to replace Cincinnati Metro's existing funding model, which relied primarily on the city's earnings tax, with a new funding structure.
-Effective January 2021, the Southwest Ohio Regional Transit Authority (SORTA) will be funded by a 0.8 percent county sales tax for the next 25 years.
+Effective January 2021, a 0.8-percent sales tax will fund SORTA for the next 25 years.

 The goal of the program is to: